dchudz/predcomps/notes/renormalize-weights.md

+## Renormalizing Weights

+In computing the APC, we assign weights to pairs of observations based on the Mahalanobis distance between the corresponding $v$'s.
+This note uses a toy example to argue that we must *renormalize* the weights so that when we group by the first element of each pair and sum the weights, each group has the same sum-of-weights.

+This suggested renormalization is not discussed in [Gelman and Pardoe 2007](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9531.2007.00181.x/abstract).

 ## Toy example with exact transitions

-If $u$ is an input of interest and $v$ are the other inputs, recall that we compute the APC by sampling twice from $u$ conditional on $v$, and average over the distribution of $v$ (equation (5) in [the APC paper](http://www.stat.columbia.edu/~gelman/research/published/ape17.pdf) defines the quantity we wish to approximate).
-So we're interested in the distribution of $u$ given $v$.
+If $u$ is an input of interest and $v$ are the other inputs, recall that the APC is the expected value of a quantity formed upon sampling from $v$, sampling twice from $u$ conditional on $v$, and computing predictive comparisons using those $u$'s.
+See equation (2) of [Gelman and Pardoe 2007](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9531.2007.00181.x/abstract).

 If there were enough pairs of points with identical $v$, we could just use the sample distribution of $u$ given $v$.
 As noted in the paper, we may have few (if any) pairs of points with identical $v$.
-But still, it's worth thinking through an example where we do.
+Even so, let's think through an example where we do have such identical pairs:

-Suppose $v$ consists of only 1 input, which can either be $v=v_1$ or $v=v_2$.
-For simplicity, assume $u$ only has exactly two possible (equally likely) values at each $v$, so there is only one possible transition at each $v$.
+Suppose $v$ consists of only 1 input, which can take one of two values.
+For simplicity, assume $u$ has exactly two possible (equally likely) values at each $v$ (which are different depending on the value of $v$), so there is only one possible transition at each $v$.
 Here's an example:

 ```r